wp-plugins/spectacula-threaded-comments/readme.txt

 === Plugin Name ===
 Contributors: interconnectit, spectacula
 Donate link: https://spectacu.la/signup/signup.php
-Tags: comments, jQuery,
+Tags: comments, jQuery, AJAX
 Requires at least: 2.7.0
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: 1.0.3

 This plug-in will add threaded comments to most themes without any need for you